 3.2.
 Attitudes

-The distribution of responses to statements that examined attitudes are presented below (Table 2) after combining categories as follows: answers 1 and 2 were combined into the category 'weakly agree,' answer 3 remained 'moderately agree,' and answers 4 and 5 were integrated into the category 'strongly agree.'
+The distribution of responses to statements that examined attitudes are presented in Table 2.
+The categories were combined as follows: responses 1 and 2 were combined into the category “weakly agree,” response 3 remained “moderately agree,” and responses 4 and 5 were integrated into the category “strongly agree.”

 Table 2.
 Distribution of responses to the attitudes questionnaire.